No sign of Francis frugality in clerical cloth trade

 Still, after such a papal statement one might expect to see a boost in clerical hand-me-downs or a rush to discount shops.

-But there has been no slump in business for Rome’s high-end ecclesiastical tailors, favored by clergy for the quality and stylish finish famous in Italian craftsmanship.
+But there has been no slump in business for Rome’s high-end ecclesiastical tailors, favoured by clergy for the quality and stylish finish famous in Italian craftsmanship.

 The elbow-length cape the mozzetta, lace rochet and square hat the biretta worn by cardinals differ in price depending on the quality of materials used, but Gammarelli said there was no sign prelates were switching to less luxurious fabrics.